Shinobi881/simple-lf-site/README.md

 # simple-lf-site
-A simple html file for Longfellow students.
+A simple web page for Longfellow students.